 GeneCards Summary for PIGM Gene

 PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis, Class M) is a Protein Coding gene.
 Diseases associated with PIGM include Glycosylphosphatidylinositol Deficiency and Hypercoagulability Syndrome Due To Glycosylphosphatidylinositol Deficiency.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGM Gene